qlik-oss/core-website/docs/docs/tutorials/data-loading.md

 ### File connectivity service

-The `File-Connectiviy-Service` is an example of a service that can be used to load data from remote files in a Qlik Core stack.
+The File Connectivity Service is an example of a service that can be used to load data from remote files in a Qlik Core stack.
 This service can be configured to provide built-in data connectivity to connect to [OAuth 2.0](https://oauth.net/2/)-protected data sources